Jack Bauerle

 Jack Bauerle (born February 7, 1952) is the former head coach of the University of Georgia (UGA) men's and women's swimming teams.
-At the end of his coaching career, Bauerle finished his 42nd year as a head coach for the UGA women's team and his 35th year as men's head coach.
-Bauerle began coaching the women's team in 1979 and later became head coach for the men's team as well in 1983.
-He has three children John, Magill and Duke who have followed in Jack's footsteps.
+He served as coach for the 2020 US Olympic Swim Team at the 2020 Summer Olympics in Tokyo, Japan.

-Swim career
+Personal life and early swimming career

 Bauerle began swimming in the Philadelphia area at the Germantown YMCA, the Manor Lu Swim Club, and the Philadelphia Aquatic Club.
-As a senior in 1970, he was a co-captain of the La Salle College High School team and also swam on four teams that won the Philadelphia Catholic League Championships.
+As a senior in 1970, he was a co-captain of the La Salle College High School team and swam on four teams that won the Philadelphia Catholic League Championships.
 In 2010 Bauerle was inducted into the La Salle College High School Alumni Hall of Fame.